toine512/matrix_reloaded_ctrl/README.md

 Emotes and emojis posted in chosen channel(s) are fed to the LED matrix as an interactive element of streamers' set.
 The app provides a rudimentary remote control interface allowing integration in a workflow.

 Necessary assets are downloaded and cached in host system's temporary directory.
-Any logic is done before sending an image to the matrix which only works realtime. \
+Any logic is done before sending an image to the matrix which is a simple queue. \
 Purposely rendered [Twemoji](https://github.com/toine512/twemoji-bitmaps?tab=readme-ov-file) emojis are used.

 ## Installation